 Cronin has guided Cincinnati to 124 wins since the start of the 2010-11 season, highlighting one of the most successful periods in program history with five 20-win seasons, including three years with at least 26 victories.

 Tenacious defense and continuous all-out effort reflect the Bearcats’ standard.
 Cincinnati is one of only six programs in the nation to rank among the top 25 in scoring defense in each of the last three seasons, joining Florida, Louisville, N.C.
 Central, Wofford and Wyoming.
 The Bearcats allowed only 55.8 points a game in 2014-15, the third fewest in school history (since 1960).

 You can also find Cincinnati’s name listed among the top 25 teams in field-goal percentage defense and blocks per game in each of the last three seasons.
 The 2012-13 Bearcats squad set Cronin-era high marks, ranking 14th in shooting defense (.387) and sixth in blocks (6.1).

 In nine seasons at Cincinnati, Cronin has compiled a 185-118 mark and owns a 254-142 record in 12 years as a college head coach.

-Success seems to follow Cronin, who came to UC after serving three years as head coach at Murray State (2004-06).
+Success seems to follow Cronin, who came to Cincinnati after serving three years as head coach at Murray State (2004-06).
 As mentor of the Racers, Cronin compiled a 69-24 overall record while earning a pair of NCAA tournament berths.